AHS12/laravel-dockerize-queue-scheduler/README.md

 ### Using Dokploy

 These Dockerfiles are specifically designed for **Dokploy** deployment.
-Since Dokploy currently **does not support worker nodes**, I've created separate Docker images for each service to work around this limitation.
+Since Dokploy currently **does not support worker nodes**, we've created separate Docker images for each service to work around this limitation.

 1. **Deploy App Service**
    - Use `Dockerfile` for the main web application